 The status quo is to rely on the following:

-An assessments with the equivalent of puzzles or obscure computer science questions or niche algorithms that you never really use in practice
+An assessments with the equivalent of puzzles or obscure computer science questions or niche algorithms that you never really use in practice. 🤯

 While it's great if someone's good at puzzles (even though this skill can be improved with practice), this is not a strong indicator of how good of an engineer someone is/ how good they're going to be in the role.
 Also, this way of measuring developer skills' has an inherent bias against more experienced developers.

 A lot of developers who've previously faced these ridiculous tests suggest that companies talk to them instead of sending over a test.
 While this would be a no brainer to do in an ideal scenario, this is not possible to do when you have 120 candidates applying for 1 role.
-For very senior engineering positions however, it absolutely makes sense to interview every candidate who appears to be qualified for the role and it is quite doable as well since there are fewer candidates.
+For very senior engineering positions (8+ years of experience) however, it absolutely makes sense to interview every candidate who appears to be qualified for the role and it is quite doable as well since there are significantly fewer candidates.

 So, after that really long rant, what is it that we're trying to do?

 We're building a way for companies and candidates to find out if they're a good fit.
 For companies to figure out who the best suited candidates for their role, while still being humane with the interview process.
 And for candidates to figure out if they'd be a good fit.
-If ability/ experience expectations are mismatched, an in-person interview can be a difficult (sometime traumatic) experience at worst, and a time sink at best for the candidate.
+If ability/ experience expectations are mismatched, an in-person interview can be a difficult (traumatic even!) experience at worst, and a time sink at best for the candidate.

 For each role in a company, our subject matter experts design a custom assessment based on the requirements of the role.

 Yes, ideally you want to assess their ability to write clean, maintainable code with a simple design, work collaboratively with the team to arrive at solutions to difficult problems etc. But before setting up a 2 hour interview with each of 120 candidates you also want to know if the candidate can write code.
 Anyone who has never been on the interviewer's side of the table will be surprised by how many candidates cannot write code.
 Screening interviews are here to stay.
-We're doing what we can to make them better.
+We're trying to make them better.

 Here's what we're doing differently from the status quo: